embedly/embedly-docs/overview.rst

 and create the best user experience in an application or site.
 We allow developers to make deep apps with related articles, trending content and recommendations for individual users.
-With our Add-Ons Embedly makes it easy to display content on any site.

 We will try to outline the different Products of the Platform here and let you explore on your own.

-Embed
+Start
 -----
+All of our products start with a simple link and allow you to d Our products allow you to embed
 This is our simplest product that lets you take URLs and display them inline.
 If you run a blog or site that would like to automatically convert URLs to media, this is for you.

-Embed uses the :doc:`oEmbed <embed/api/1/oembed>` standard to pass back information about a URL.
+Embed uses the :doc:`oEmbed <embed/api/endpoints/1/oembed>` standard to pass back information about a URL.
 To get started, you can get a more detailed overview of the features, or checkout the tutorials for whatever you're trying to build.